API Usage¶

 One-hop Multicast¶

 RIIM supports multicast just to a node’s immediate neighbors as well.
-A multicast sent like this won’t be able to hop, and will only be responded to by nodes within reach of the sending node.
+A multicast sent like this won’t be able to hop, and will only be responded to by nodes within radio reach of the sending node.

 const IPAddr Addr=UAPI_ADDR_LINKLOCAL_NODES;